 Minimum Insurance Levels

+When you are hurt in a crash, this means you should have access to at least $25,000 in bodily injury coverage for your medical bills, lost wages, and pain and suffering, and $25,000 for your car repairs.
 If your claim exceeds the minimum amount of insurance that the other driver has, you may need to seek a legal remedy.
 At Morris Bart, LLC, we can help you with this process.

-Call us today at 1-800-537-8185 to schedule an appointment to find out if you may have a valid car accident claim.
+Call us today at (800) 537-8185 to schedule an appointment to find out if you may have a valid car accident claim.
 A Mobile personal injury lawyer can help you understand the various legal procedures and examine the details of your crash to determine if it may be beneficial to claim for additional medical expenses or lost wages.

 to find a Morris Bart office near you.